 Garlic is planted in mid to late October in our USDA zone 6B location.
 Planting it much sooner than this means that the cloves may begin to sprout leaves before winter.
 It still happens for some years, especially in an unusually warm winter.

 To plant, begin by separating each bulb into cloves.
-Each clove will grow into a completely formed bulb.
+Each clove will grow into a wholly formed bulb over the next growing season.
 Cloves are planted about 4 inches deep and about 4-5 inches apart in a row.
-Each row is about 10 inches apart so that we can get the wheel hoe between the rows for weed control.
-We find it easier to dig a shallow trench, line the bulbs up in the trench and then backfill with soil.
-Then after the ground freezes, we apply a thick layer of straw mulch to the entire bed.
-Mulching after the ground freezes helps lessen the freeze-thaw cycle of the soil that may cause heaving of the bulbs.
+Each row is about 10 inches apart to allow space to get the wheel hoe between the rows for weed control.